walkerRnD/codebuff/backend/src/billing/billing.knowledge.md

-# Billing and Usage Tracking in Manicode
+# Billing and Usage Tracking in Codebuff

 ## Overview

-This document outlines the billing system and usage tracking implementation for the Manicode project.
+This document outlines the billing system and usage tracking implementation for the Codebuff project.
 It covers key components, database schema, quota management, and integration points.

 ## Key Components